 1. The task was open-ended (“refactor X”)

-“Refactor the billing module” / “improve performance” / “clean up the auth layer” — these have no natural stopping point.
-Codex keeps editing until it runs out of obvious improvements, not when it hits a meaningful chunk.
+“Refactor the billing module” / “improve performance” / “clean up the auth layer” have no natural stopping point.
+Codex keeps editing until it runs out of plausible improvements, not when it reaches a meaningful chunk.

 How to spot it: Re-read your prompt.
-If it contains “refactor”, “improve”, “clean up”, “modernize”, or any other open verb without a scope boundary, you authorized infinity.
+If it contains “refactor”, “improve”, “clean up”, or “modernize” without a scope boundary, you authorized infinity.

 2. Codex did opportunistic adjacent cleanup

-How to spot it: The diff has a small core change and a large halo of “while I was here” edits.
-Halo files don’t touch the bug; they were edited for consistency.
+How to spot it: A small core change wrapped in a large halo of “while I was here” edits.
+Halo files don’t touch the original bug — they were changed for consistency.

 3. AGENTS.md doesn’t cap diff size